-6. How to Get Urgently Needed Care
+8. How to Get Urgently Needed Care

-What is Urgently Needed Care?
+What is Urgently Needed Care

-Urgently needed care is care you get for a sudden illness, injury, or condition that is not an emergency but needs care right away.
+Urgently needed care is care you get for a non-life threatening, sudden illness, injury, or condition that isn't an emergency but needs care right away.
 For example, you might have an existing condition that worsens, and you need to have it treated right away.
-In most situations, we will cover urgently needed care only if you get this care from a network provider.
+Other examples of urgently needed care include sprains, strains, skin rashes, infection, fever, flu, etc. In most situations, we will cover urgently needed care only if you get this care from a network provider.
+However, if you can't get to a network provider, we will cover urgently needed care you get from an out-of-network provider.

-You can find a list of urgent care centers we work with in our Provider and Pharmacy Directory, available on our website at optimahealth.com or the Optima Health app.
+You can find a list of urgent care centers we work with in our Provider and Pharmacy Directory, available on our website at optimahealth.com/members.